NSA Deletes 'Honesty' and 'Openness' From Core Values - Slashdot

 While they do, I doubt any of them were involved.
 This was probably the result of some senior executive strategy seminar where they discussed their "vision" and "core values" at some fancy executive retreat.
 No doubt there's a follow-up planned in a year or two to "evaluate" it too.

-No EXECUTIVE oversight (Score:2)
+No EXECUTIVE oversight (Score:2, Insightful)

 Chuck Schumer himself mentioned the week Trump was elected the intelligence community has six ways past sunday to fight anyone they don't like.